 Holders of a lease with exclusive trapping rights may erect buildings for the purposes of carrying on their activity.
 They must, however, comply with the standards and conditions established by regulation.
-Trapline holders may obtain this information at the office of the Department (see page 46), of the region where the trapline is situated.
+Trapline holders may obtain this information at the Department's Customer Services at 1 877 346-6763.